zinzloun/THM_WriteUP/RTM_Capstone/README.md

 As the repost states:

 <i>When there's an account with unconstrained delegation configured (which is fairly common) and the Print Spooler service running on a computer, you can get that computers credentials sent to the system with unconstrained delegation as a user.
 With a domain controller, the TGT of the DC can be extracted allowing an attacker to reuse it with a DCSync attack and obtain all user hashes and impersonate them.
 The Print Spooler service should be deactivated on domain controllers</i>

 ### Printer bug
-In this scenario I could try exploit the so-called feature, better to say bug, known as [Printer Bug](https://www.thehackersprint.com/kerberos-delegation-and-abuse-cases/unconstrained-delegation/printer-bug).
+In this scenario I could try to exploit the so-called feature, better to say bug, known as [Printer Bug](https://www.thehackersprint.com/kerberos-delegation-and-abuse-cases/unconstrained-delegation/printer-bug).
 To succeed we need to force corpdc to authenticate against server1 (that we control), that is possible since the trusted authentication is configured between the two hosts.
 So first of all on server1 I started Rubeus monitor to intercept TGT tickets: